castaway2000/PawpadsAndroid/README.md

 ## About Pawpads:
 Pawpads is a furry fandom centric geolocation chat application. put simply the app lists out who is near by from closest to farthest and lets you chat with other furries in a one on one setting.

+### Security:
+**I kept secutiy in mind when developing this app**
+* By default ALL Quickblox API calls are made over SSL with logins using token authentication post credential verification.
+* Lcations are by default sent over SSL with accuracy modifications in the medium setting.
+* Chats are SSL/TCP based

 ### Licenced under the MIT licence:
 https://en.wikipedia.org/wiki/MIT_License